multiverse-os/uput/README.md

 collected the best features, implemented them in a modular way so that a minimal set of features could be used without including the entire set.

-Of the existing libraries there the first main distinction is if validation is for structs or for individual variables.
+Of the existing libraries, the most obvious way to differentiate impelementations is if validation is aimed at structs or individual variables.

+**uput** aims to provide both, in a way that they can be included separately, to fit the needs of the developer and avoid codebase bloat.

 **Common issues**